 Mel Taylor was a drummer who helped define the surf rock sound of the 1960’s.
-The solo in “Wipe Out” helped define what a drum solo in surf rock should sound like.
+The solo in “Wipe Out” defined what a drum solo in surf rock should sound like.

 Quick playing with small, fast flourishes made this solo incredibly danceable.
-Also, it’s one that almost every single person on Earth has heard at once point or another—when someone thinks “drum solo,” they most assuredly are thinking of Mel Taylor.
+It’s one that almost every single person on Earth has heard at once point or another.
+When someone thinks “drum solo,” they most assuredly are thinking of Mel Taylor.

 5. “Hot for Teacher” by Van Halen

-Undeniably one of the most memorable drum solos of all time was for this tune.
-Alex Van Halen is perhaps one of the only drummers who could keep up with the superlative playing of his brother Eddie for one of the greatest rock outfits of all time.
+“Hot for Teacher” was undeniably one of the most memorable drum solos of all time.
+Alex Van Halen is one of the only drummers who could keep up with his brother Eddie’s superlative playing in one of the greatest rock outfits of all time.

-The drum solo for “Hot for Teacher” opens the song with a locomotive drone that many liken to a car engine.
+This drum solo for opens the song with a locomotive drone that many liken to a car engine.
 It’s that quality—where the drums don’t even sound like drums at all—that make this solo truly memorable.

 6. “L’Via L’Viaquez” by The Mars Volta

 Jon Theodore, the drummer for post-rock wizards The Mars Volta, taught us what it meant to drum with terrifying power.
-Keeping up with compositions that often sounded like nightmares can’t be any easy feat, but Theodore felt seemingly at home with this sound.
+Keeping up with compositions that often sounded like nightmares can’t be any easy feat.
+Regardless, Theodore felt seemingly at home with this sound.

-The solo for “L’Via L’Viaquez” rolls and tumbles right alongside Omar Rodriguez-Lopez’s searing guitar solo, rife with flange that gives the drums a psychedelic, dreamy sound while also at once pulsing with pure, raw power.
+The solo for “L’Via L’Viaquez” rolls and tumbles right alongside Omar Rodriguez-Lopez’s searing guitar solo.
+It’s rife with flange that gives the drums a psychedelic, dreamy sound while also pulsing with pure, raw power.

 7. “Fire” by the Jimi Hendrix Experience

-Another drum solo intro, Mitch Mitchell brought a fiery energy to the Hendrix Experience sound.
+Mitch Mitchell’s drum solo intro brought a fiery energy to the Hendrix Experience sound.
 “Fire” is perhaps the best example of that.

 The groovy riffing offered by Hendrix is given immediacy and drama with Mitchell behind the skins.
-Then, throughout the song Mitchell tosses some of the most tasteful fills throughout, almost solos in and of themselves.
+Then, throughout the song Mitchell tosses some of the most tasteful fills, almost solos in and of themselves.

 8. “Aja” by Steely Dan

 Steve Gadd has long been known as one of the greatest drummers of all time.
-Along with his extensive jazz career, he was a key member of the jazz rock outfit Steely Dan, for whom he recorded “Aja.”
+Throughout his extensive jazz career he was a key member of the jazz rock outfit Steely Dan with whom he recorded “Aja.”

 The drum solo on Aja is considered one of the most nuanced and tasteful in all of popular music.
 Quick and decisive licks with expert work on the hi-hat and toms create textures that will take a couple of listens to decipher.